Álvaro Martín (footballer)

-Álvaro Martín de Frías (born 15 January 2001) is a Spanish professional footballer who plays as a midfielder for Segunda División club FC Andorra.
+Álvaro Martín de Frías (born 15 January 2001) is a Spanish professional footballer who plays as a midfielder for club CD Castellón.

 Club career

 Born in Madrid, Martín first joined Real Madrid's La Fábrica in 2012, from Getafe.
 Released in 2016, he spent a year at Rayo Vallecano before returning to Los Blancos in 2017.

 On 1 October 2020, after finishing his formation, Martín was loaned to Prva HNL side Šibenik, for one year.
 He made his professional debut two days later, coming on as a second-half substitute for Emir Sahiti in a 0–2 home loss against Osijek.

 On 18 August 2021, Martín moved to Primera División RFEF side Internacional de Madrid on loan for the season.
 He returned to Real Madrid in July 2022, after scoring 10 goals, and became a mainstay with the reserves also in the third division.

 On 1 August 2023, Martín signed a three-year contract with Segunda División side FC Andorra, with Real Madrid retaining 50% over a future sale.
+On 19 June 2026, he agreed to a three-year deal with fellow league team CD Castellón.